Beccy932/mybrookesblog/_posts/2020-09-30-movie-typography-trends.md

 ### Action

 Similarly to sci-fi, sans-serif and squared typefaces are common.
-Eurostile and Bank Gothic are popular fonts as well as textures such as shining metals or stone.
-The all caps and amount of space being used encompasses the action theme and masculinity of the, most likely, male hero.
+Eurostile and Bank Gothic are popular fonts as well as using textures such as shining metals or stone.
+The capitalisation and large amount of space being used encompasses the action theme and masculinity of the (most likely) male hero.
 Superhero films are also prime examples of this.

 ![](../uploads/91ejl7sdavl._ac_sl1500_.jpg "Gladiator Poster")